2222-09-23

 Medallia Experience Cloud (previously Kampyle) lets you create customer feedback buttons and branded forms and surveys for your apps, websites, emails, and SMS.
 The interactive feedback can be triggered to appear proactively or targeted at a certain segment of your visitors, e.g. those who want to exit your website.

-The platform is more complex including analytics, insights, and artificial intelligence, and is designed for large enterprises.
+The platform is more complex including analytics, customer insights, and artificial intelligence, and is designed for large enterprises.

 Medallia alternative: Usersnap for CX

-Interactive user feedback widget in Medallia
+Interactive feedback widget in Medallia

-7. UserEcho – Forum-Based Feedback Widget
+7. UserEcho – Forum-Based Feedback

-Apart from user feedback widgets, UserEcho also offers a knowledge base and forum where your customers can leave feedback, while others can comment and vote.
+Apart from feedback widgets, UserEcho also offers a knowledge base and forum where your customers can leave feedback, while others can comment and vote.
 The platform also includes a helpdesk and live chat, and comprehensive analytics.

 UserEcho alternative: Usersnap for CX